 - Watch the sun set on the beach at Sentosa

-- Wednesday ladies nights (free entry and drinks for ladies at most clubs across Singapore)70
+- Wednesday ladies' nights (free entry and drinks for ladies at most clubs across Singapore)

 Probably the cheapest place to shop in Singapore is Bugis Street Market (11:00-22:00, near Bugis MRT) which specialises in cheap souvenirs, clothing, accessories and eats.

-If you’re doing Singapore on a budget, Wednesdays should be your favourite day - if you are female that is - as most bars and clubs around town offer free entry and drinks for the ladies one night a week.
+If you’re doing Singapore on a budget, Wednesdays should be your favourite day – if you’re female, that is – as most bars and clubs around town offer free entry and drinks for the ladies one night a week.

 Many budget travellers wanting to enter/leave Singapore from nearby Southeast Asian countries search endlessly for cheap alternatives, such as bus, train and even boat tickets.
-Whilst it is possible to reach the country via a long overland journey, the reality is that flying in from Thailand, Malaysia, Indonesia, Vietnam (etc) will probably be about as cheap as your overland ticket...if you book in advance and use budget airlines such as Air Asia, Tiger Air, Firefly or Jet.
+Whilst it is possible to reach the country via a long overland journey, the reality is that flying in on a short haul flight will probably be about as cheap as your overland ticket...if you book in advance and use budget airlines.
 That said, if you’re not in a rush and want to explore neighbouring countries, buses and trains do run from Bangkok all the way through Malaysia to Singapore.
-Here are some rough prices and times: